arez/arez/docs/computed_values.md

 * **onDispose**: This callback is invoked when the computed value is disposed.
 This callback is used to release resources (i.e. event listeners) that have been allocated in other callbacks.

+## Error Handling

+Exceptions thrown when calculating computed values are caught by the Arez runtime using the same mechanisms that handle [errors](observers.md#error-handling) in observers.
+The exception is cached and will be re-thrown in any observer that attempts to access the computed value.